clearmatics/ZPIPs/zpip-template.md

 All ZPIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The ZPIP must explain how the author proposes to deal with these incompatibilities.
 ZPIP submissions without a sufficient backwards compatibility treatise may be rejected outright.

+## Reference Implementation

+The implementations must be completed before any ZPIP is given status "Final", but it need not be completed for the ZPIP to be merged as a "Draft".

-## Test Cases
+### Test Cases

 Test cases for an implementation are mandatory for ZPIPs that are proposing cryptographic changes.

-## Implementation

-The implementations must be completed before any ZPIP is given status "Final", but it need not be completed for the ZPIP to be merged as a "Draft".

 ## Security Considerations